Popsicled/CEPWA3/proposal.md

 # Listing of Key Use Cases
 > - Members may need to look at past resources
 > - EXCO needs to know who to receive extra pizza slices (if any)
+> - EXCO will need to edit member information if it has been entered wrongly

 # Skills that my project requires me to pick up
 > - A new programming language (node.js)